 My researchMy research is inspired by practical problems.
 I focus on the design of a secure and privacy friendly protocols for identity management and the Internet of Things.
 Apart from that I study privacy by design.
 I speak on these topics at national and international conferences and publish my results both in (inter)national scientific journals as well as in the popular press.
 Occasionally I appear in the media as a security expert.

 My CVCurrently, I am an associate professor of privacy enhancing technologies and identity management at the Radboud University Nijmegen.
-I am also an associate professor in the Law & IT department of the Faculty of Law of the University of Groningen.
+I am also an associate professor in the IT Law section of the Transboundary Legal Studies department of the Faculty of Law of the University of Groningen.
 Moreover, I am principal scientist (and a former scientific director and co-founder) of the Privacy & Identity Lab, and member of The Internet of People.
 I am a columnist for the Financieele Dagblad (FD, a major Dutch newspaper) and a regular guest on the Dutch national radio news show Nieuws en Co.

 I used to be a member of the Executive Board of Trust in Digital Life, chair of the IFIP working group 11.2 on "Pervasive System Security", and coordinator of the Kerckhoffs Institute that offered a master programme in Computer Security, among others.